Cashu-TS - v3.5.0

 • In CI and reproducible environments, prefer npm ci.

-If you need to backport a feature to v2, open a separate PR targeting v2-dev (do not mix both in a single PR).
+If you need to backport a fix to v3, open a separate PR targeting v3-dev (do not mix both in a single PR).

 • Every pull request merged into main is analyzed by release-please.